Eric Mill

 Eric Mill (born June 1984) is an American government technology executive and expert in cybersecurity.
 He previously served in the Biden Administration at the U.S. General Services Administration (GSA) as the executive director for Cloud Strategy in GSA's Technology Transformation Services.
-Mills has also served as a senior advisor to the Federal Chief Information Officer of the United States, within the Office of Management and Budget.
+Mill has also served as a senior advisor to the Federal Chief Information Officer of the United States, within the Office of Management and Budget.

 Early career

 Mill graduated from Worcester Polytechnic Institute with a computer science degree in 2005.
 He worked in a variety of cybersecurity and software development roles, including at digital services firms before joining the Sunlight Foundation in 2009.
 While there, Mill developed Scout, a search engine and notification system for U.S. government activity and the "Congress" app for Android, which provided live updates on the people and work of the U.S. Congress.

 As an open source contributor, Mill was engaged in advocacy in removing the insecure SHA-1 cryptographic hash function from website certificate signatures.
 From 2014 through the retirement of SHA-1 in 2016, Mill operated a web-based tool to check if a web service's certificate was using the SHA-1 signature algorithm.